ataylor89/MathArt/README.md

     >>> pturtle.get_coords()
     (-50, -50)

-The turtle icon can be rotated left or right using the left and right functions.
+The turtle icon can be rorated a number of degrees using the left function or the right function.

     % python
     >>> import pturtle